TERMS OF SERVICE

 “Knowledge Base” see Customer Center.

 “Monitoring” means testing over the Internet by a third-party systems’ monitoring service, for public, independent Service performance evaluation.
-See Customer Center’s System Status.
+See System Status.

 “Outage” occurs when service testing fails due to unavailability of a service.
-Outages are reported in the System Status section of the Customer Center, with live situation Status Updates broadcast from our support team.
+Outages are reported in the System Status page, with live situation Status Updates broadcast from our support team.

 “Outage Length” is determined from the first Monitoring failure, to the next Monitoring success of the affected Service.